BZoennchen/Pages/index.md

 I did my Ph.D. at the [Chair of Scientific Computing in Computer Science (SCCS)](https://www.in.tum.de/i05/startseite/) of the [Technical University of Munich](https://www.in.tum.de/en/cover-page/) in cooperation with the Munich University of Applied Sciences (MUAS).
 During that time, I was a member of the [Pedestrian Research Group](https://www.cs.hm.edu/forschungprojekte/pedestrian_dynamics/index.de.html) in Munich and a major contributor to the open-source framework for pedestrian simulation [Vadere](http://www.vadere.org).

-Apart from modeling and simulation of pedestrian streams, I am interested in the communicating ability of artificial intelligence systems and their impact on societies.
+Starting my research in the field of modeling and simulation of pedestrian streams, I am currently interested in the communicating ability of artificial intelligence systems and their impact on societies.
 Our way of life has to change fundamentally, and we seem to have decided that the digital is here to stay.
 Consequently, computer scientists should be at the forefront of the necessary transformation, not as an unrestrained power but as enablers of our time's most crucial trans- and interdisciplinary project.